TMAltair/Random-Projects/README.md

-# Old-Projects
-Holds old projects

-# OldDusk/K-Script
+# Random Projects
-A text mod room maker thing for path of a new dawn

-# CMZ mod installer
+This repo holds random code that I have written that doesn't need it's own repo, projects here probably won't be updated often (hence this repo)

+Without further ado...

+## K-Script
+Old prototype software that was used to write newdawn

+## CMZ Mod Installer
-A mod installer for CMZ
+A mod installer for CastleMinerZ that I made to learn how to download files